spiral/docs/component/files.md

 > function does not work outside of the framework as it relies on the global container scope.

 ## Files
-Use the `Spiral\Files\FilesInterface` component to work with filesystem:
+Use the `Spiral\Files\FilesInterface` component to work with the filesystem:

 ```php
 namespace App\Controller;